rebekahcallkacz/wardrobe-data-app/README.md

 - Log into the Heroku website and create a new app.
 - In your terminal, if you're not already logged in, run ```heroku login```
 - Follow Heroku instructions to connect your app to an existing repository
-- Check that this was successful in your terminal: ```git remote -v```
+- Check that this was successful in your terminal: ```git remote -v``` - you should see a connect to your repo and to Heroku.
-- Add your Procfile - this has already been done for you, but you should always have this file at the top level of your repo, it should be named Procfile and it should contain ```web: gunicorn app:app```
+- Add your Procfile - this has already been done for you, but you should always have this file at the top level of your repo, it should be named Procfile and it should contain: ```web: gunicorn app:app```
-- Push these changes to your repo and then push them to Heroku
+- Push these changes to your repo and then push them to Heroku:
   - ```git add .```
   - ```git commit -m 'heroku setup'```
   - ```git push```
   - ```git push heroku```
-- Once the deployment is successful: ```heroku open```
+- Once the deployment is successful run ```heroku open``` to see the website

 ## Step 5: Get your data out of your DB